tensorflow/tpu/models/experimental/detection/README.md

 # Object Detection Models on TPU

 ## Prerequsite
-To get started, make sure to use Tensorflow nightly on Google Cloud.
+To get started, make sure to use Tensorflow 1.13+ on Google Cloud.
 Also here are a few package you need to install to get started:
 ```
 sudo apt-get install -y python-tk && \
 pip install Cython matplotlib opencv-python-headless pyyaml Pillow && \